intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

 **Using *spark* backend**

-Users can create an 'Estimator' for TensorFlow 2.x using the *spark* backend as follows:
+Users can create an `Estimator` for TensorFlow 2.x using the *spark* backend as follows:

 ```python
 def model_creator(config):